 Separate collection of packaging is an important step towards a circular economy.
 Setting a mandatory collection rate is an incentive for the development of efficient and well-targeted collection systems at national level, thus increasing the amount of waste sorted and potentially recycled.
-This article presents a comparative analysis, by waste type, of the evolution of packaging waste recycling, for the period 2008-2022.
-If in the period 2013-2022 the average of EU member states was 65.74% for recycling rates of packaging waste, in Romania the rate it was 50.31%, which involves a series of additional efforts.
-At the national level, during the period 2013-2022, the highest percentage of packaging waste recycling is represented by paper, cardboard 74.35% and metal a percentage of 56.02%, with wood waste in last place at 23.77%.
+This article presents a comparative analysis, by waste type, of the evolution of packaging waste recycling, during the period 2008-2022.
+While in the period 2013-2022 the average recycling rate of packaging waste in EU member states was 65.74%, in Romania the rate was 50.31%, which requires a series of additional efforts.
+At the national level, during the period 2013-2022, the highest percentage of packaging waste recycling was represented by paper and cardboard (74.35%) and metal (56.02%), with wood waste ranking last, at 23.77%.